 Method 2 – Using Cortana Search

-Step 1 – Open Start Menu, type the command powershell and let Cortana appear with the result.
+Step 1 – Open Start Menu, type the command powershell.

-Step 2 – Cortana will show Windows PowerShell as the Best match, make a right-click on it.
-This will launch few options on Cortana, click Run as administrator.
+Step 2 – Taskbar search will show Windows PowerShell as the Best match, make a right-click on it.
+This will launch a few options, click Run as administrator.

 Method 3 – From Start Menu